NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Does 2A in combo
     - Ends 10 frames sooner
 - 2A snakes
+    - Damage per hit increased: 3 > 4
+    - Ends 10 frames sooner
+    - Recover 5 frames faster (TODO: Does this cancel out the above?)
-    - Do chip damage
+    - Does chip damage
     - Animation changed to be the finisher of 5X
     - If pressing 2 at startup in a combo, does 2BBB(A)
-    - Recover 5 frames faster
-    - Damage per hit increased: 3 > 4
+- 22A (upsnakes) do not lift on block
 - 6B
     - Uses an animation similar to Orochimaru
     - Turns around back turned people